GenevieveMilliken/Programming_Fundamentals_Python/README.md

 ### MacOS Graphical Install

-Download the graphical [macOS installer](https://www.anaconda.com/distribution/#download-section) for Python 3.7.
+1. Download the graphical [macOS installer](https://www.anaconda.com/distribution/#download-section) for Python 3.7.

-Double-click the downloaded file and click continue to start the installation.
+2. Double-click the downloaded file and click continue to start the installation.

-Answer the prompts on the Introduction, Read Me, and License screens.
+3. Answer the prompts on the Introduction, Read Me, and License screens.

-Click the Install button to install Anaconda in your ~/opt directory (recommended).
+4. Click the Install button to install Anaconda in your ~/opt directory (recommended).

+5. Click the continue button.

+6. OR, click the Change Install Location button to install in another location (not recommended) On the Destination Select screen, select Install for me only.

-Click the continue button.
+7. Click the continue button.

-Or to install Anaconda without PyCharm, click the Continue button.
+8. Optional: To install PyCharm for Anaconda, click on the link to https://www.anaconda.com/pycharm.
+Or install without.

-A successful installation displays the following screen:
+10. A successful installation will display "The installation was completed successfully".
+[Verify Installation](https://docs.anaconda.com/anaconda/install/verify-install/).

 ## Windows